debrouwere/hector/README.md

 If a route contains placeholders, like for example `{year}/{permalink}`, Hector will loop through all context sets, and render a file for each.
 Routes almost always have placeholders, so you can do things like render however many blogposts using the same route, rather than having to create a separate route for each individual file.

 If your route doesn't contain any placeholders and looks like, for example, `feed.xml`, Hector just render the template once.
 Any templates can access all the different context sets from a data source through the `data` variable.
+If you specify a context in your route, which is optional for routes without placeholders, you can access that data through `context`.
 This is useful for generating feeds, archives and the like, where you put many different pieces of content on a single page, or it can be useful for generating prev/next links on individual blogposts.

 Advanced users can use pipes to add, combine or remove context programmatically before it gets passed to the rendering engine.
 For example, if you have separate `{page}-side` and `{page}-main` files in a data source, you can modify the rendering pipeline.
 See "How to use pipes" below.)